NoaFilosof08/intercom-distance-programme/README.md

 I first tested this formula worked with the data I was given and checked it in this converter: https://www.movable-type.co.uk/scripts/latlong.html

 Once I was happy with my understanding of the Maths, I went ahead and built a basic MongoDB, Express and Node.js app.
 This app contains:
+- Index; the index.js file runs the programme as a MongoDB app.
+The format of this is fairly boilerplate - can be found in 'index.js'
 - User Schema; this is where my data is model and acts as the 'blue print' of the data - can be found in 'models/userData.js'
 - Seeds; this is where I create the data itself from my 'data' file - this data file is the JSON list given in the brief - seeds can be found in 'db/seeds.js' and data itself can be found in: 'db/data/userData.js'
 - Controller; this is where I perform all the functions/formulae/requests - can be found in 'controllers/userData.js'